AI4Science-WestlakeU/wdno/README.md

 <a href="url"><img src="https://github.com/AI4Science-WestlakeU/wdno/blob/main/fig/figures1.png" align="center" width="900" ></a>

+## News
+We develop a WDNO that shares a unified input–output interface with standard neural operators in the [RealPDEBench repository](https://github.com/AI4Science-WestlakeU/RealPDEBench).

 ## Environment
 Run the following commands to install dependencies.
 In particular, when running the 2D control task, the Python version must be 3.8 due to the requirement of the Phiflow software.